Our-Dream-Company/Your_finance_helper/README.md

 ![](https://github.com/Our-Dream-Company/Your_finance_helper/blob/master/images/6_add_outcome.jpg)
 _('Add income' button rename)_

-on the _main page_, he already sees information in such a view:
+on the _main page_, he can see this data immediately in main page:
 ![](https://github.com/Our-Dream-Company/Your_finance_helper/blob/master/images/5_main_page1.jpg)

 I am using my own [module](https://github.com/Our-Dream-Company/Your_finance_helper/blob/master/your_finance_helper/main_page/split_queryset.py) for human readable output.

 ## Reports

-This application will store reports from the _main page application, savings, a list of planned expenses_.
+This application store reports from the _main page application, savings, a list of planned expenses_.
 At the moment, the _main page_ application report has been implemented.
 ![](https://github.com/Our-Dream-Company/Your_finance_helper/blob/master/images/7_reports_buttons.jpg)

 In the application report of the main page, the user can see the detailed information about the transaction.
-The user can also choose to display information for the desired period.
+The also user can select period for information about transactions.
 ![](https://github.com/Our-Dream-Company/Your_finance_helper/blob/master/images/7_reports_detailed.jpg)

 He can immediately select the desired transaction and update or delete it.